26th horse death at Santa Anita prompts Sen. Feinstein to call for racing halt

 U.S. Sen. Dianne Feinstein, D-Calif., called for the famed Santa Anita Park outside of Los Angeles to be temporarily shut down after another horse died at the course over the weekend, the 26th such thoroughbred fatality there since Christmas.

-California's senior senator in a statement urged the drastic action after Kochees, a 9-year-old gelding, was euthanized Sunday, marking the third horse death in just nine days.
+California's senior senator urged the drastic action after Kochees, a 9-year-old gelding, was euthanized Sunday, marking the third horse death in just nine days.

-"How many more horses must die before concrete steps are taken to address what is clearly an acute problem?" according to a statement by Feinstein.
+"How many more horses must die before concrete steps are taken to address what is clearly an acute problem?" a statement from Feinstein said.

 She said track conditions and the history of each of the horses' medications have to be carefully scrutinized.

-"We need a thorough investigation of practices and conditions at the track before any more races are held," according to Feinstein.
+"We need a thorough investigation of practices and conditions at the track before any more races are held," Feinstein said.
 "I believe we need to carefully review what medications horses are given and under what circumstances, as well as take a close look at the issue of overrunning horses, which may be contributing to deaths."

 Feinstein suggested that horse racing could be on its last legs in the United States.